 Weed infestation and nitrogen management are significant challenges in sesame production under semi-arid conditions in India.
 Weeds compete with sesame for nutrients, water, and light, leading to substantial yield losses.
 A study found that allowing weeds to compete with sesame from planting to harvest can result in a 51-78.7% decline in yield (Karnas et al., 2019).
 The critical period for weed control (CPWC) in sesame was determined to be between 14-64 days after crop emergence, based on a 5% acceptable yield loss (Karnas et al., 2019).
 This highlights the importance of maintaining weed-free conditions from the second week after sesame emergence until at least the ninth week to avoid significant yield reductions.
 Nitrogen management is crucial for sesame production, as it affects crop growth, yield, and weed dynamics.
 Insufficient nitrogen application can decrease crop yields, while excessive use can lead to environmental issues and increased weed competition.
 A study on pearl millet, another crop grown in semi-arid conditions, found that optimizing nitrogen application rates is essential for improving crop production efficiency and nitrogen use efficiency (Ullah et al., 2020).
 To address these challenges, integrated approaches combining weed control methods and optimized fertilization techniques are recommended.
 Soil solarization for 12 weeks before sowing sesame was found to be an effective alternative to chemical weed control, providing up to 64% weed control efficiency and increasing sesame yield by 34% (Safdar et al., 2021).
 Additionally, side placement of fertilizers resulted in lower weed density and biomass compared to broadcasting, even under season-long weed competition (Abbas et al., 2021).
-These findings suggest that combining proper fertilization techniques with effective weed management strategies can help improve sesame production under semi-arid conditions in India.
+These findings suggest that combining proper fertilization techniques with effective weed management strategies can improve sesame production under semi-arid conditions in India.

-Constraints in sesame productivity
+Constraints in sesame cultivation

 Agronomic and environmental limitations